 Robert Lockwood was born in Miami, Florida and moved to the Lower Keys with his parents when he was 2 years old.
 He attended Gerald Adams Elementary School, Horace O'Bryant Middle School, and graduated from Key West High School.
 He graduated from the University of Florida with a degree in Business Administration with a focus in information technology.
 He spent the next five years managing a business in Key West with over 40 employees.
 He then decided to return to school and 3 years later graduated from Western Michigan University Cooley Law School.
 He interned at the State Attorney's Office in Leon County, Florida.
 He spent two years as an Assistant State Attorney in Broward County, Florida and then three years as an Assistant Public Defender in Monroe County, Florida.

 Robert Lockwood is an executive board member (Treasurer) of the Florida Public Defender Association (FPDA).
-He is a member of the Military Affairs Committee, Navy League Key West Council (Board Member), Sunset Rotary of Key West, Monroe County Bar Association, Florida Association of Criminal Defense Lawyers, Chamber of Commerce (Key West, Lower Keys, Marathon, and Key Largo), Key West Business Guild, Upper Keys BPW, and Leadership Monroe County (Class XXIV).
+He is a member of the Military Affairs Committee, Navy League Key West Council, Sunset Rotary of Key West, Monroe County Bar Association, Florida Association of Criminal Defense Lawyers, Chamber of Commerce (Key West, Lower Keys, Marathon, and Key Largo), Key West Business Guild, Upper Keys BPW, and Leadership Monroe County (Class XXIV).
 Robert is a proud supporter of many nonprofit organizations including Samuel's House, Wesley House Family Services, Womankind, American Cancer Society, Marques Butler Memorial Scholarship, and Wounded Warrior Project.